We may earn commission from affiliate links →

 The resort was elegantly designed to preserve the romantic and authentic character of the country.
-Refined 15th Century stone buildings, accented by stone walls, oak furniture, steel lanterns, and white doors, give a magical touch to the resort’s discreet style.
+Elegant 15th Century stone buildings, accented by stone walls, oak furniture, steel lanterns, and white doors, give a magical touch to the resort’s discreet style.

 Despite the past-time look, however, the resort’s facilities are far from outdated.
 The Aman Spa, overlooking Queens Beach, offers health and beauty treatments using local and tailored ingredients.

-In addition, you can make excursions to nearby attractions such as the historic center of Budva or Kotor Bay, but for most, staying put in the resort makes for a fine vacation.
+You can also make excursions to nearby attractions such as the historic center of Budva or Kotor Bay, but for most, staying put in the resort makes for a fine vacation.

 9. Sun Gardens Dubrovnik – Dubrovnik, Croatia

 Sun Gardens Dubrovnik, not far from Dubrovnik’s historic center but just far enough for peaceful seclusion, offers rooms or suites with private terraces, which are excellent for sunset.
-It also offers private access to a beach, which you will feel belongs solely to you on some quiet mornings.
+It also provides private access to a beach, which you will feel belongs solely to you on some quiet mornings.

-The area is surrounded with pine, palm, and olive trees with three swimming pools and several small outdoor bars and restaurants overlooking the Adriatic Sea.
+The area is surrounded by pine, palm, and olive trees with three swimming pools and several small outdoor bars and restaurants overlooking the Adriatic Sea.
 Not to mention, there is a sophisticated indoor spa offering a wide range of health and beauty treatments.

 10. Boutique Hotel Casa del Mare – Blanche – Herceg Novi, Montenegro

 Of course, you can always stay in world-class tourist hotels in busy areas while you are in Montenegro, but if you are looking for a quieter stay, look no further than in the small town of Bijela, halfway between Herceg Novi and Kotor.

 Here, the Mediterranean atmosphere of the boutique hotel Casa del Mare – Blanche offers dream-like comfort on the sunny terraces and to-die-for massages, not to mention, it makes our list of best luxury hotels in Montenegro.
-If you want to enjoy the festive atmosphere of the Bay of Kotor, you have the best spots around the bay at your fingertips – Kotor, Tivat, Porto Montenegro, and more.
+If you want to enjoy the Bay of Kotor’s festive atmosphere, you have the best spots around the bay at your fingertips – Kotor, Tivat, Porto Montenegro, and more.
 If traveling with a significant other, the hotel can arrange a romantic dinner for two people by the sea.